Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 Ecommerce supplement brand Collagen Co also offers points for customers who engage and follow them on social media platforms, sign up for SMS messaging, and leave a review.

-Paid subscription rewards program
+Paid loyalty rewards program (one-time and subscription)

-Amazon is one of the few companies that can deliver on that promise without delays, and they know it.
 Once you are ready to check out, they use their membership landing page to entice you with a free 30-day trial to test Prime benefits.
 A timely offer like that is hard to opt out of.

-Currently, there are over 200 million Amazon Prime reward members around the globe, making it one of the most popular ecommerce loyalty programs.
+Currently, there are over 200 million Amazon Prime reward members around the globe, making it one of the most popular ecommerce customer loyalty programs.

 Tiered rewards program

-There are over 17 million Sephora Beauty Insider reward members in North America alone.
 Better yet, 80% of Sephora sales are due to their loyal members.
 Insider members can work their way up the tiers and become a “VIB” (Very Important Beauty Insider) and Rouge based on how much they spend online and in retail stores throughout the year.

 Items in their rewards bazaar are updated twice a week, so there are always more new and exciting products and more reasons for you to visit Sephora.com, resulting in more repeat web traffic.